Welcome To Community Success Initiative

 We are trying to be 100% in compliance with the Disabilities Act.
 If you experience any problem with our website or any of our links, please email us at mailto:firstname.lastname@example.org Thank you for your feedback.

-News!
-New rules regarding the hiring of the formerly incarcerated.
+U.S. Equal Employment Opportunity Commission (EEOC) new rules regarding the hiring of the formerly incarcerated.

 The U.S. Equal Employment Opportunity Commission voted to pass updated guidelines on the hiring of individuals with criminal records.
 The updated guidance provides employers with greater clarity on the fair use of background checks, in order to help the vast majority of employers who are often unaware of federal civil rights laws and how criminal record based discrimination can serve as a surrogate for race based discrimination.
 The guidance will also go a long way to educate jobseekers with criminal records who face tremendous challenges in navigating the expanded use of criminal background checks for employment in today’s competitive job market.
 Click to read about the changes.